MattKay02/MattKay02/README.md

 ## What I Do

 I specialize in front-end development with growing full-stack capabilities.
-My approach combines strong fundamentals with modern workflows—I leverage AI as a development tool to accelerate implementation and explore solutions efficiently, while maintaining deep understanding of the code I ship.
+My approach combines strong fundamentals with modern workflows.
+I leverage AI as a development tool to accelerate implementation and explore solutions efficiently, while maintaining deep understanding of the code I ship.

 **Technical Capabilities:**
 - JavaScript/TypeScript, React, Next.js